 More than 100 participating investors, he said, paved the way to "the tightest ever five-year bond versus U.S. Treasuries" that the U.S. dollar primary market for supranationals and agencies has ever seen.

 Though tensions between the Iran and the United States appeared to ease on Thursday, investors were on edge as Iran's President Hassan Rouhani warned of a “very dangerous response” if the U.S. makes “another mistake” such as the drone strike that killed Gen. Qassem Soleimani, a top commander in Iraq.

-Private banks accounted for about 41 percent of the investors, followed by government-run central banks at 39 percent, and investment funds, insurers, and pension funds at 20 percent.
+Private banks accounted for about 41% of the investors, followed by government-run central banks at 39%, and investment funds, insurers, and pension funds at 20%.